House Democratic leadership may be up for grabs after Crowley's loss

 Some members want younger leaders, others want an ethnically diverse leader or someone who is more demographically diverse or progressive as faces of the party.

 Names that have been floated by different factions encompass one or two of those traits, but not all of them.
 They include Rep. Cheri Bustos of Illinois, who represents a district Trump won.
 Another is Rep. Mark Pocan of Wisconsin, who is a member of the Congressional Progressive Caucus.
-Others point to Rep. Cedric Richmond of Louisiana, chair of the Congressional Black Caucus, or 37-year-old Joe Kennedy of Massachusetts.
+Others point to Rep. Cedric Richmond of Louisiana, chair of the Congressional Black Caucus, or Rep. Joe Kennedy III of Massachusetts, who is 37.

-“I think there are many people in our caucus who will be ready to step up and now there’s going to be an opportunity to do that,” Rep. Bustos said.
-“I think where I would like to see some growth in value diversity is geographic diversity and I think that is a missing component,” she said.
+“I think there are many people in our caucus who will be ready to step up and now there’s going to be an opportunity to do that,” Bustos said.
+“I think where I would like to see some growth in value diversity is geographic diversity, and I think that is a missing component."

 “We want to make sure progressive have a seat at the table,” Pocan said.
 “Clearly from what we’ve seen in the election so far, that’s where the voters are coming out, that’s where the passion’s at.
 We want to make sure that passion is represented in leadership.”

-Rep. Ruben Gallego, D-Ariz., anticipates a leadership shake-up after the midterm elections, regardless of which party wins the majority.
+Rep. Ruben Gallego, D-Ariz., anticipates a leadership shake-up after the midterm elections, regardless of who wins the majority.
 He said the stakes are too high to accept the status quo without question.

 “The attitude we need to have is that all positions of leadership are open.
 Everyone has to basically explain why they should be in leadership,” Gallego said.
 “It doesn’t matter if you’ve been in leadership for a while or not, you have to explain what kind of agenda you’re going to bring forward to actually stop Trump and take back the White House in 2020."